-Sauder Schelkopf is investigating potential lawsuits on behalf of victims who were sexually assaulted by living or deceased clergy within the state of Missouri.
+Sauder Schelkopf is investigating potential lawsuits on behalf of victims of sexual misconduct by living or deceased clergy within the state of Missouri.
 Missouri Attorney General Josh Hawley is launching an investigation into clergy abuse.
 Hawley has asked the bishops of the state’s dioceses to agree to cooperate with the probe.
-Missouri’s investigation into clergy abuse follows in a statement responding to the explosive grand jury report .
+Missouri’s investigation into clergy abuse follows in a statement responding to the explosive grand jury report.
 “So is the anger at and distrust of Catholic bishops,” Johnston said the Kansas City-St. Joseph Diocese has experienced similar “shocking revelations” in the course of sexual abuse lawsuits, from those dating back decades through the more recent cases.that identified more than over seven decades.
 “The widespread disgust among Catholics and others over the revelations included in the Pennsylvania Grand Jury Report is entirely justified,” said Bishop James V. Johnston Jr., of the Diocese of Kansas City-St. Joseph,

 We Want to Hear from You

-If you or a loved one has been sexually assaulted by a church official in a Missouri archdiocese, contact the sexual assault lawyers at Sauder Schelkopf by filling out the form on this page.
+If you or a loved one was the victim of sexual misconduct, contact the lawyers at Sauder Schelkopf by filling out the form on this page.